92-Year-Old Brutally Beaten By Five Or Six People, As One Told Him To ‘Go Back To Your Country’

 While the attackers have yet to be arrested, there is reportedly a video of the incident.
 However, others say that there are few leads on the suspects.
 The woman is likely to be identified first, as Borjas took a photo of her before she left the crime scene.

 A GoFundMe fundraiser has been set up to help the man with his medical expenses.
-The GoFundMe describes the attacker as an African American lady and five other guys.
+The GoFundMe describes the attacker as an African-American lady and five other guys.
 It also describes Rodriguez’s injuries, which include bruises and a broken cheekbone.
 The description is listed in English and in Spanish.
 The Spanish description includes more information, saying that the man has lost vision in his right eye.

 The fundraiser has far surpassed the initial $15,000 goal, with donations pouring in to help Rodriguez.
 People are sending messages of prayer, while others want the old man to know that “not all Americans are like your attackers.”